Skip to main content

 CommonMark

 The standardised spec that removes Gruber's ambiguities.
-Most modern parsers (including this tool) use CommonMark as the baseline.
+Many full-featured parsers use CommonMark as their baseline for consistent cross-platform output.

 GitHub Flavoured Markdown (GFM)